VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/File/getting-started.md

 ```

-## Implement Security
+## Implement security

-Implement security callback to control access to files based on your application's requirements with impementation of IFileAuthorizationRequirementFactory
+Implement security callback to control access to files based on your application's requirements with implementation of `IFileAuthorizationRequirementFactory`.

-## Download Files
+## Download files

 Use the provided API endpoint to download files using the safe file ID obtained during upload: